-The University of Edinburgh offers Desmond Tutu/Church of Scotland Masters Scholarship to study in the UK for African students in the 2019/2020 academic session.
+The University of Edinburgh offers applications for the Desmond Tutu/Church of Scotland Masters Scholarship to study in the UK for African students in the 2021/2022 academic session.

-The scholarship will be awarded to a student from Africa who is accepted on a full-time basis for a one year postgraduate Masters programme of study within the School of Divinity and who has the official endorsement from the General Secretary or Principal Clerk of their Church.
+Notably, the scholarship will be awarded to a student from Africa who is accepted on a full-time basis.
+This is for a one year postgraduate Masters programme of study within the School of Divinity and who has the official endorsement from the General Secretary or Principal Clerk of their Church.

-This scholarship was set up in 2009 to commemorate the Honorary Degree of Doctor of Divinity conferred by the University on the Most Reverend Desmond Tutu.
+This scholarship was set up in 2009 to commemorate the Honorary Degree of Doctor of Divinity.
+This is as conferred by the University on the Most Reverend Desmond Tutu.

 During the graduation ceremony, Archbishop Tutu spoke of the historic links between Africa and the University of Edinburgh: “Some of our first black physicians were people who had trained here and there is a long tradition that links this university with our part of the world.”

-The University of Edinburgh, founded in 1582, is the sixth oldest university in the English-speaking world and one of Scotland’s ancient universities.
-The University’s mission is the creation, dissemination, and curation of knowledge.
+It would interest you to know that the University of Edinburgh, founded in 1582, is the sixth oldest university in the English-speaking world.
+It is also one of Scotland’s ancient universities with its mission as the creation, dissemination, and curation of knowledge.

 Worth of Award